What is Device Provisioning?

 MDM Solutions for Android and iOS

-Provisioning is defined as the process of setting up new IT resources, either locally or in the cloud.
-There are many different types of provisioning, depending on the type of system being deployed — network provisioning, server provisioning, user provisioning, and device provisioning are all common examples of provisioning.
+Provisioning is the process of setting up new IT resources, either locally or in the cloud.
+There are many different types of provisioning, depending on the type of system being deployed.
+Network provisioning, server provisioning, user provisioning, and device provisioning are all common examples of provisioning.
+It’s a part of the deployment process — the collection of steps required before a device is ready for use — for distributing new hardware to end users.

 Esper provisioning methods